 Things To Consider If Your Teen Chooses To Have Plastic Surgery

 If your teen insists on undergoing plastic surgery, you may discuss with a physician or a plastic surgeon to know whether the procedure is required or not.
 Ensure your teen understands the post-surgical complications such as swelling, bleeding, and pain.
-Sometimes, teens may make decisions influenced by their peers and the media and may never know the impacts.
+Sometimes, teens may make decisions influenced by their peers and the media, especially social media, and may never know the impacts.

 Teens should be made aware of the recovery time after surgery.
 Some may expect immediate effects and may often feel stressed or depressed if confused about the results.
 They should also be aware that a single procedure may not give the desired look in many cases.